Robertson: Budget 2019 more like a company 'annual report'

 "This is a bit of a leap of thinking," he said.
 "In the sense of taking that strand of economics and saying let's start applying it rigorously to decision making, to government policy making, to Budget making.
 That is different.
 That hasn't been done before."

-Earlier this month Makhlouf was picked to be Ireland's next central bank Governor, surprising many pundits.
+This month Makhlouf was picked to be Ireland's next central bank governor, surprising many pundits.

 It was, perhaps, a validation of his work and vision for a wellbeing approach to economics and fiscal management.